Jace254/joash.me/content/blog/getting-started-with-css-animations.md

 }
 ```

 There's many other things that you can animate using this method.
-But that pretty much covers how transitions are done using css.
+But that pretty much covers how transitions are done using CSS.

 ### Keyframes